AhmedERRAJAAI/alx-low_level_programming/0x00-hello_world/README.md

-This is my hello wolrd C project the purpuse of this project is to get familiar with the C programmig language
+# This is my hello wolrd C project
+This is the first project in this C programming language project series